 - (iii) Note: LIHTC follows depreciation.
 Taking bonus depreciation may cause an investor to run out of capital during the Credit Period and could result in a reallocation of LIHTC, particularly in bond-financed projects. - b.
 Comment: The PATH Act was signed into law on December 15, 2015, permanently extending the 9% minimum applicable percentage for non-federally subsidized new buildings.
 See Rules Committee Print 114-40, Text of House Amendment #2 to the Senate Amendment to H.R.
 2029, Military Construction and Veterans Affairs and Related Agencies Appropriations Act, 2016, Sec.
 131 (December 15, 2015). - c.
 Comment: The Affordable Housing Credit Improvement Act of 2016, introduced by Senators Maria Cantwell and Orrin Hatch on May 19, 2016, proposed a permanent minimum 4% rate for acquisition and bond-financed developments.
 See S. 2962, 114th Congress (2016).
-Among other changes, it also calls for a phased-in 50 percent expansion in federal LIHTCs through 2020. - d.
+Among other changes, it also calls for a phased-in 50 percent expansion in federal LIHTCs through 2020.
+This bill was reintroduced in the 115th Congress.
+See S. 548, 115th Cong.
+(2017). - d.
 Comment: In his comprehensive proposal for tax reform (discussed in greater detail in VIII.L.1., infra), House Ways and Means Committee Chairman David Camp has proposed eliminating the 4% credit entirely. - e.
-Comment: The ABA Section of Taxation has suggested to the Senate Finance Committee and the House Ways and Means Committee that the determination of the applicable percentage be simplified by fixing the percentages at 9% for non-Federally subsidized newly constructed buildings and 4% for tax-exempt bond financed projects.
-ABA Section of Taxation Letter to Senate Finance Committee, House Ways and Means Committee on Tax Reform in Real Estate (March 11, 2013). - f.
-Note: The District Court for the district of Puerto Rico held that the temporary creation of a fixed 9% floor for rehabilitation credits does not create an entitlement or property interest in lowincome housing tax credits, Jardin de las Catalinas, LP v.
+Note: The District Court for the district of Puerto Rico held that the temporary creation of a fixed 9% floor for rehabilitation credits does not create an entitlement or property interest in low-income housing tax credits, Jardin de las Catalinas, LP v.
 Joyner, 861 F. Supp.
 2d 12 (D.P.R.
 2012).
-In the decision, the District Court confirmed that an applicant for tax credits has no recognizable property interest in purportedly "promised" tax credits because an allocating state agency has absolute discretion to determine whether an applicant receives credits under the states' Qualified Allocation Plan.
-On appeal, the First Circuit affirmed the District Court's entry of judgment on other grounds but did not discuss the lower court's determination that the plaintiffs lacked a constitutionally protected property interest in
+In the decision, the District

-"promised" tax credits.
+Court confirmed that an applicant for tax credits has no recognizable property interest in purportedly "promised" tax credits because an allocating state agency has absolute discretion to determine whether an applicant receives credits under the state's Qualified Allocation Plan.
+On appeal, the First Circuit affirmed the District Court's entry of judgment on other grounds but did not discuss the lower court's determination that the plaintiffs lacked a constitutionally protected property interest in "promised" tax credits.
 Jardin de las Catalinas, LP v.
 Joyner, 766 F.3d 127 (1st Cir.
 2014).
-Note: There is no reason to believe that the permanency of the 9% floor would change this analysis as underT its Qualified Allocation Plan the allocating agency retains absolute discretion in awarding credits.
+Note: There is no reason to believe that the permanency of the 9% floor would change this analysis as under its Qualified Allocation Plan the allocating agency retains absolute discretion in awarding credits.